 Today, if my mother had saved those original black and blue Air Jordans, they’d probably be worth over $5,000.
 Instead, they are probably in some desert landfill somewhere, long ago discarded as trash, when it reality, they are some of the rarest collector’s items in the sneaker game today.

-“Oh no, daddy hasn’t got YOU believing in this now too, does he?”
+“Oh no, daddy hasn’t got YOU believing this shoe nonsense now too, does he?”

 “They could be worth a lot of money!”
 He cried.